 The SJI seeks to co-create a more equitable world for individuals, families, organizations, and their communities.
 The SJI provides space for dialogue and reflection through publicly accessible webinars, podcasts, and events as well as coaching and consultations with executive directors, administrative and direct service teams, governing boards, and clients/consumers, largely in the not-for-profit sector.
 This work has resulted in the SJI’s learning, unlearning, and relearning, which is shared throughout the SJI network of approximately 300 individual and organizational collaborators.

 Darlyne Bailey, PhD, LISW, Professor & Dean Emeritus; Director, Social Justice Initiative, Bryn Mawr College

 YWCA Bucks County staff have significant professional experience in facilitating educational opportunities focused on racial and social justice; all staff are trained in facilitation, mediation and program delivery.
 This work extends to local schools, non-profit organizations, businesses and individuals.
 Through the development of a Racial Equity Action plan, the YWCA’s goal is to provide each organization with support to build and/or increase their own capacity to create a culture of equity through organizational learning, organizational action, and community building and action.

-Racial equity is prioritized as a key factor in all program design and is paired with trauma responsive practices to provide the most dignified experience for employees and clients.
-Clients include community members, educational systems, community partners, and for- and not-for-profit organizations, all of which engage in a variety of ways, always with a lens of equity and a focus on education.
+Racial equity is prioritized as a key factor in all program design and is paired with trauma responsive practices to provide the most dignified experience for employees and clients, including community members, educational systems, community partners, and for- and not-for-profit organizations.